zookeeper

 What does a Zookeeper do?

-A zookeeper is responsible to care for exotic animals and to ensure their habitat was safe and stimulating for the animals.
-Their ultimate responsibility is the care and wellbeing of animals and to monitor their physical and mental health on an ongoing basis.
-They would also feed the animals and ensure perform basic veterinary care.
+A zookeeper cares for exotic animals and ensures their habitat is safe and stimulating for animals.
+Ultimately, their responsibility is to care for animals and monitor their physical and mental health.
+Additionally, they also feed animals and ensure perform basic veterinary care.
+Watch a video to learn what a zookeeper does:

 How to Become a Zookeeper

-Though there is not a minimum educational requirement to become a zookeeper, it would be advantageous to gain a bachelor’s degree in a biology or zoology field.
+Though there is not a minimum educational requirement to become a zookeeper.
+However, it is advantageous to gain a bachelor’s degree in biology or zoology.
 There is also the potential to become a zookeeper with a lot of on-the-job experience.
 You can gain this by interning at a zoo, animal sanctuary, or animal rescue.

 Along with experience or education, many employers require you to pass a background check to ensure the safety of their animals.
 The Smithsonian Institute for example, asks for candidates that can lift at least 50 pounds and “the work also requires extended periods of standing, walking, bending, and stooping.”